 - The wreath on our door was also given to us by my mom.
 She makes custom wreaths, and knows our simplistic lifestyle isn’t like most of her clients, but she seemed to make the wreath festive, and simple, exactly the way we want.

 - We have two authentic German nutcrackers on display, which were gifts from Gerry’s parents.
 They purchased them years ago on a trip to Germany.
 Since Gerry’s family is of German origin, it has even more sentimental value.

 - Our holiday lights that string around our front porch are the giant retro, multicolor bulbs.
 Thought we purchased them in more recent years, they are a bright reminder of both of our childhoods.
-I call them our “Papa lights” because I fondly recall my Papa having those lights put up around his roof, trees, and anything that stood still in his yard.
-Seeing them lit in the evenings, gives me that warm feeling that I used to have, when we would arrive to my grandparents house, seeing those colored lights- sometimes with crackled colored paint chips coming off of them, as they had been used for many Christmases.
+I call them our “Papa lights.”
+I fondly recall my Papa having those lights put up around his roof, trees, and anything that stood still in his yard.
+Seeing them lit in the evenings, gives me that warm feeling.
+I loved it when we would arrive at my grandparents’ house.
+We’d see those colored lights- sometimes with crackled colored paint chips coming off of them.
+They had been used for many Christmases.

-Interestingly enough, I couldn’t tell you any stories about any of the things we used to have that loaded our home with Christmas in the past.
-I know that these items were a part of it, but they seemed to be overloaded, and overwhelmed by all the other stuff.
-With simple, and sentimental Christmas décor, and our minimalist lifestyle, it is easier to reflect on those memories, as they are not deafened by tons of other things that do not have any sentimental meaning.
+Interestingly enough, I couldn’t tell you any stories about any of the things we used to have.
+Even though they loaded our home with Christmas in the past.
+I know that these items were a part of it.
+They seemed to be overloaded and overwhelmed by all the other stuff.
+With simple, and sentimental Christmas décor, and our minimalist lifestyle, it is easier to reflect on those memories.
+It is as if they are not deafened by tons of other things that do not have any sentimental meaning.